Our courses are five days long and run from Monday to Friday.

 The Yehudi Menuhin School is an outstanding music school for string and keyboard young musicians, and has an exceptional reputation.
 95% of the school's alumni are in the music profession, and during the past few years, pupils from the School have been the winners, or amongst the finalists, of nearly all major competitions open to pupils of school age.

 Your instrument!
 And a piece of music you have prepared, to play in the competition.
 A full suggested packing list is sent out ahead of the course, but read on for brief information about what is provided.

-£520 residential, £385 day for all Easter Course bookings made before 15 January 2015 and for all Summer course bookings made before 12 May 2015.
-For bookings after these dates, the cost is £580 residential and £425 day – so there is a 10% discount for booking early.
+£540 residential, £395 day for all Easter Course bookings made before 10 January 2017 and for all Summer course bookings made before 25 April 2017.
+For bookings after these dates, the cost is £580 residential and £425 day.

 Some questions crop up over and over again, so here are the answers to some of these frequently asked questions: such as what ages of children come on our courses, how many children are on each course, who will be teaching your child, what the accommodation is like, etc etc. If you need any further help on anything, please do contact us